 “What is that?”
 I asked.

-Then I saw it – balloons.
-Somebody had distributed blue balloons to everyone in the crowd – except the general admission people.
-There was a barrier between our section and the others, so we could see the balloons bouncing wildly above the heads of the VIPs.
+Then I saw them: balloons.
+Somebody had distributed blue balloons to everyone in the crowd, except the general admission people.
+A barrier separated our section from the others, so we could see the balloons bouncing wildly above the heads of the VIPs.

 It’s cool.
-I don’t need a balloon or dancing girls to have a good time.
+I don’t need a balloon or dancers to have a good time.